 While liposomal technology is good, there’s actually a better choice.
 State-of-the-art nano-emulsification technology goes even smaller than liposomal, providing microscopic oil droplets that average a tiny 25 nanometers in size.

-Opting for zero THC hemp oil is also a must if you want to give cannabinoid-rich oil to your pets, as dogs don’t tolerate THC well at any level.
+Opting for zero THC CBD oil is also a must if you want to give cannabinoid-rich oil to your pets, as dogs don’t tolerate THC well at any level.

-Hemp oil is a natural botanical extract with a range of benefits.
-The cannabinoids in hemp oil are thought to target specific receptors that help your body achieve homeostasis.
+CBD oil is a natural botanical extract with a range of benefits.
+The cannabinoids in hemp are thought to target specific receptors that help your body achieve homeostasis.
 In other words, it can balance things out.